Italian Mortgage Guide: Fact Sheet and FAQ

 Foreign Currency Risks:

-- Mortgages denominated in EUR; income in other currencies exposes borrower to currency fluctuations.
+- Mortgages are typically denominated in EUR; non-euro income introduces currency risk.

 Ownership Structures: